Remote Detection of Surface Cracks/Slots using Open-Ended Rectangular Waveguide Sensors: An Experimental Investigation

-C. Huber et al., "Remote Detection of Surface Cracks/Slots Using Open-ended Rectangular Waveguide Sensors: An Experimental Investigation," Nondestructive Testing & Evaluation, Taylor & Francis, Jul 1997.
+C. J. Huber et al., "Remote Detection of Surface Cracks/Slots using Open-Ended Rectangular Waveguide Sensors: An Experimental Investigation," Nondestructive Testing and Evaluation, vol. 13, no. 4, pp. 227-237, Taylor & Francis, Jul 1997.

 Electrical and Computer Engineering

 Aluminum; Cracks; Microwaves; Plate Metal; Rectangular Waveguides; Sensors; Surfaces; Remote Detection; Nondestructive Examination

 International Standard Serial Number (ISSN)

 © 1997 Taylor & Francis, All rights reserved.